jasmas/cecd/README.md

 on a Raspberry Pi, but may be modified to run in any environment supported by libCEC with an attached CEC-capable HDMI interface.

-piRemote is a distribution of device codes for [Roomie Remote][3] for use with the Roomie Remote application and a Raspberri Pi running cecd and attached to the HDMI interface of a TV supporting CEC.
+piRemote is a distribution of [Roomie Remote][3] device codes for use with the Roomie Remote application and a Raspberri Pi running cecd and attached to the HDMI interface of a TV supporting CEC.
 Adding the Raspberri Pi as a piRemote device in Roomie Remote will allow IP control for switching the TV on, putting it into standby and toggling between HDMI inputs.
 Instructions for adding custom device codes to Roomie Remote can be found [here][4].

 [1]: http://libcec.pulse-eight.com
 [2]: http://freecode.com/projects/socat